Who Is Jonny Lee Miller?

-Born on November 15, 1972, British actor Jonny Lee Miller has stolen scenes in many movies, including 1996's Trainspotting, in which he played a heroin addict.
-But the London import is now becoming an American TV star too as super sleuth Sherlock Holmes on Elementary.
-Miller is equally famous for an impromptu wedding to a young Angelina Jolie in the '90s.
+Born on November 15, 1972, British actor Jonny Lee Miller is best known for playing a heroin addict in 1996's Trainspotting.
+The London import became an American TV star as super sleuth Sherlock Holmes on "Elementary."
+Miller is also famous for an impromptu wedding to a young Angelina Jolie in the '90s.

 Jonny Lee Miller was born on November 15, 1972, in Kingston upon Thames, Surrey, England, to Ann Lee, a theater actress, and Alan Miller, a BBC stage manager.
 His grandfather was actor Bernard Lee, who played "M" in the first 11 James Bond flicks.
 "My family has always been involved in theatre in one way or other ...
-I suppose I was encouraged by that and then went on to do school plays myself and enjoyed it," said Miller in interview with Whatsonstage.com.
-He got his training at the National Youth Music Theatre along with future friend Jude Law.
+I suppose I was encouraged by that and then went on to do school plays myself and enjoyed it," said Miller in an interview with Whatsonstage.com.
+He trained at the National Youth Music Theatre along with his future friend Jude Law.
 At age 10, he was cast in a BBC production of Jane Austen's Mansfield Park.
-By Miller's late teens, he was appearing regularly on British TV, mostly in smaller roles.
+By Miller's late teens, he appeared regularly on British TV, mostly in small roles.

 In 1995, the actor appeared in his first movie stateside, opposite Angelina Jolie in Hackers, a story about young computer renegades.
-They had chemistry off the screen as well as on it, and in 1996 the co-stars impetuously eloped in Vegas.
+They had chemistry on and off the screen, and in 1996, the co-stars impetuously eloped in Vegas.
 (During their nuptials, Jolie wore black rubber pants and a shirt inscribed with Miller's name in her blood.)
 Although they split after only two years, they've remained friends.
-While his marriage fizzled, Miller's movie career began thriving that year, thanks to a role as a heroin addict alongside his pal Ewan McGregor in the Oscar-nominated Trainspotting.
+While his marriage fizzled, Miller's movie career began thriving that year, thanks to a role as heroin addict "Sick Boy" alongside his pal Ewan McGregor in the Oscar-nominated Trainspotting.
 Other noteworthy movies of his include Dracula 2000, Woody Allen's Melinda and Melinda and Dark Shadows.

 Transition to U.S. TV